mindspray/skin-care-landing-page/README.md

-# skin-care-landing-page
+# Pore Minimizer by Apotheke Hammer
+---

+#### Reduces the appearance of pores
-A landing page for a skin care brand's hero product
+This is a landing page for a product intended to reduce the appearance of pores.